Predicting with Proxies: Transfer Learning in High Dimension: Experimental Details Results

 The original dataset has 9948 patient records across 379 healthcare providers.
 The data only contains patients who have recently visited the provider at least twice.
 Each patient is associated with 184 features constructed from patient-specific information available \textit{before} the most recent visit (i.e., indicator variables for past ICD-9 diagnoses, medication prescriptions, and procedures), as well as a binary outcome variable \textit{from} the most recent visit (i.e., whether s/he was diagnosed with diabetes in the last visit).
+As described in Section \ref{ssec:diabetes}, we only study 3 of the 379 providers: we use patient data from a medium-sized provider as our gold data, and patient data pooled from two larger providers as our proxy data.

-We run a simple LASSO variable selection procedure to cut down the feature space by regressing diabetes outcomes against the 184 total features; in this step, we avoid overfitting by excluding the 3 healthcare providers that constitute the proxy and gold populations.
+However, we use patient data from the remaining 376 providers to do variable selection as a pre-processing step.
+In particular, we run a simple LASSO variable selection procedure by regressing diabetes outcomes against the 184 total features (note that we exclude the 3 healthcare providers that constitute the proxy and gold populations in this step to avoid overfitting).
 This leaves us with roughly 100 commonly predictive features (depending on the randomness in the cross-validation procedure).